rweigel/phys260/Enclosed_Charge/Enclosed_Charge.md

 # Spherical Shell

 A non--conducting spherical shell of radius $R$ has a charge of $+3Q$ uniformly distributed _on its surface_.
-Its cross--section is shown along with that of a Gaussian sphere with the same center and a radius $r$.
+Its cross--section is shown along with that of a Gaussian sphere of radius $r$ with the same center as the charged shell.

 <img src="figures/Spherical_Shell.svg"/>